Compare prices from Dog Trainers in your local area.

 What are the hardest dogs to train?

-On the flip side, there are dogs with a reputation for being difficult to train for a number of reasons.
-These dog breeds tend to be independent, stubborn, and/or aloof.
+On the flip side, there are dogs with a reputation for being difficult to train.
+These dog breeds tend to be independent, stubborn, or aloof.

 While this is true, that’s not to say you shouldn’t own any of these dog breeds.
 If you plan to adopt any of the following breeds, do extensive research on their needs and how to meet them.
 Expect to pour more effort and time into getting your dog to follow your commands.
 When it gets especially taxing for you to train your dog, you can get a dog trainer to get the job done.